tedchao/LoCoPalettes/README.md

 This repo is official code release for *LoCoPalettes*.

 The contribution of this work:
-1. An approach to compute sparser weights, comprimising spatial coherence and sparsity, for color editing without much color leakage compared to state-of-the-art.
+1. An approach to compute sparser weights, comprimising spatial coherence with sparsity, to achieve sparse color edits without much color leakage compared to state-of-the-art.
-2. An optimization framework that operates on our proposed palette hierarchy, enabling semantic color editing.
+2. An optimization framework that operates on our proposed palette hierarchy, enabling semantic color editing via placing color constraints.

 ## Installation